mflowgen/mflowgen/README.md

-A key philosophy of mflow is to avoid rigidly structured ASIC flows that cannot be repurposed and to instead break the ASIC flow into modular steps that can be re-assembled into different flows.
+A key philosophy of mflow is to avoid rigidly structured ASIC flows that cannot be repurposed and to instead break the ASIC flow into modular steps that can be re-assembled into different flows with high reuse.
 Specifically, instead of having ASIC steps that directly feed into the next steps, we design each step in modular fashion with an "inputs" directory for inputs and an "outputs" directory for outputs.
-The build system runs each step in its sandbox, generating outputs.
+The build system runs each step in its sandbox, generating the outputs.
 Then, the build system handles the edges of the graph by moving files between sandboxes.

 Sandboxing each step encourages reuse of the same scripts across many projects.